-The narrow issue that we consider is whether a lawyer who serves as the administrator of the estate of a decedent may ethically receive a referral fee from the decedent's wrongful death action.1 We assume that the total legal fee2 charged in the wrongful death case is reasonable and complies with all statutory requirements,3 and, therefore, that Rule 1.5(e) (2) is satisfied.
-We assume that both the Inquirer and the lawyer to whom the case is referred are duly licensed lawyers,4 to whom the matter has been referred has entered a written fee agreement as required by Rule 1.5(c).5
+complies with all statutory requirements, and, therefore, that Rule 1.5(e)(2) is satisfied.
+We assume that both the Inquirer and the lawyer to whom the case is referred are duly licensed lawyers.
+Finally, we assume that the attorney to whom the matter has been referred has entered a written fee agreement as required by Rule 1.5(c).